giovannabbottino/notebook/_docs/data_structure/graph.md

 - Science:

 Even in the tiniest things, like the structure of molecules or DNA, graph theory is there!
-It helps scientists draw pictures (graphs) to understand how these tiny building blocks connect and work together.
+It helps scientists draw pictures (graphs) to understand how these building blocks connect and work together.

-- Linguistics:

-Ever heard of a language superhero?
-Graph theory helps us understand the rules of languages.
-The way words are put together in sentences and the structure of languages are like big word puzzles, and graphs help solve them!

-- General Stuff:

-If you're planning a road trip and want to figure out the best route between cities, guess what?
-Graph theory comes to the rescue!
-Also, when you look at your family tree, that's like a special kind of graph called a tree.
-Graph theory is like a secret code that helps us understand and solve puzzles in all these cool areas.
-It's like having a friend who can connect the dots for us in the most amazing ways!

 ### Types of Graphs

-Hey there, curious mind!
-Let's talk about different ways things can be connected using something called graphs.
-Think of graphs like maps that help us understand how things relate to each other.
+Knowing that the number of vertices are V and number of edges are E here are the types of graphs.

-- Friendship Circles - Undirected Graphs:
+- Undirected Graphs:

-Imagine you have a bunch of friends, and you all like each other equally.
-That's an "Undirected Graph"!
-It's like a friendly web where connections go both ways.
-You can easily see who's friends with who.
+In an undirected graph with V vertices, the number of potential connections is determined by E. Each friend is a vertex, and the relationships between friends form edges.
+The undirected graph allows for bidirectional connections, illustrating a friendly network with a maximum of E = V * (V - 1) / 2 possible edges.

-- One-Way Streets - Directed Graphs:
+- Directed Graphs:

-Now, picture roads where you can only go in one direction.
-That's a "Directed Graph."
-It's like having streets with arrows, showing you can travel from one place to another, but not necessarily the other way around.
+For a directed graph with V vertices and E edges, each edge represents a one-way connection between two vertices.
+The maximum number of directed edges is E = V * (V - 1), showcasing the unidirectional nature of the connections.

-- Star Connections - Star Graphs:
+- Star Graphs:

-Think about a central point connected to other points.
-This is a "Star Graph."
-It's like having one main thing that's linked to everything else.
-The connections go from the center to the outer points, like the rays of a star.
+In a star graph with a central point linked to other points, there are V - 1 edges radiating from the center to the outer points.
+Thus, the number of edges in a star graph is E = V - 1.

-- Parallel Paths - Parallel Graphs:
+- Parallel Graphs:

-Imagine two separate roads or paths that don't connect.
-That's a "Parallel Graph."
-It's like having two things happening independently, with no interaction between them.
-They're like two different stories going on at the same time.
+For parallel graphs featuring two independent roads or paths, the number of edges is directly related to the number of vertices.
+The maximum number of edges in parallel graphs is E = V * (V - 1).

-- Family Tree - Tree Graphs:
+- Tree Graphs:

-Consider your family tree, starting from grandparents down to cousins.
-It's a "Tree Graph."
-There's a main person (maybe your grandparent), and the family branches out like the branches of a tree.
+A tree graph with V vertices will have exactly V - 1 edges, creating a hierarchical structure resembling a family tree.

-- Web of Connections - Cyclic and Acyclic Graphs:
+- Cyclic and Acyclic Graphs:

-Think about connections without any loops.
-If you can follow a path and never come back to where you started, it's an "Acyclic Graph."
-But if you can loop back, it's a "Cyclic Graph."
-It's like exploring paths without getting stuck in a loop.

-Graphs are like super cool maps that help us understand how things are linked.
-Each type of graph shows different ways things can connect in our world of connections!
+In cyclic graphs, the number of edges can vary but is limited by the number of vertices.
+The maximum number of edges in a simple cyclic graph is E = V * (V - 1).
+Acyclic graphs, being devoid of loops, have a maximum of E = V - 1 edges.

+Understanding the relationship between the number of vertices and edges allows for a more precise characterization of these graph structures, providing insights into their connectivity and complexity.

 ## Implement a Graph
 {: #implement}